Pope Francis names Dallas' Bishop Kelly as Bishop Strickland's successor in Tyler, Texas - LifeSite

-TYLER, Texas (LifeSiteNews) — Pope Francis today announced Bishop John Kelly of Dallas as the new bishop of the Diocese of Tyler, over one year since the Pope removed Bishop Joseph Strickland from the Texas see.
+TYLER, Texas (LifeSiteNews) — Pope Francis announced Bishop John Gregory Kelly of Dallas as the new bishop of the Diocese of Tyler on Friday, over one year since the Pope removed Bishop Joseph Strickland from the Texas see.

 Via the daily Holy See press bulletin, the Pope’s new choice for the Diocese of Tyler was finally revealed.
 Bishop John Gregory Kelly will now lead the diocese, after having been an auxiliary in the Diocese of Dallas since early 2016.